stevensblueprint/nj-appleseed/src/manual/chapter-3/ch3-s3.md

 id: ch3-s3
 ---

-## Section 3: Accuracy of the Bill or Appealing Denial of Benefits by Insurer
+# Section 3: Contesting the Accuracy of the Bill or Appealing Denial of Benefits by Insurer

 Content